samvancart/fish-catch-forum/README.md

 of fish they have caught and comment on images uploaded to the forum by other users.
 Users can also create or join a group.
 Users in a group can upload their fish images and descriptions into that group and share comments privately within the group.

+To log in:
+username: hello
+password: world

 Features:

-+ Log in with username: hello and password: world
++ Log in
 + Upload fish image with description
 + List images
 + Comment on images
 + Create/join a group
++ Upload fish image with description privately within group

 [class diagram](https://github.com/samvancart/fish-catch-forum/blob/master/documentation/fishCatchForumClassDiagram.png)
 [User stories](https://github.com/samvancart/fish-catch-forum/blob/master/documentation/user_stories.md)